 A sample of infected sputum or tissues is removed and sent for culture, and a chest x-ray is taken.

-Men aged 20 to 40 years are most commonly infected.
-Blastomycosis may be more common among and more severe in some people with a weakened immune system.
+Blastomycosis can occur in people who have a normal immune system.
+However, it may be more common among and more severe in some people with a weakened immune system.
 Unlike most fungal infections, blastomycosis is not more common among people with AIDS.
-However, it tends to be more severe in people with AIDS,
+However, it tends to be more severe in people with AIDS.

 Most cases of blastomycosis occur in areas of North America where the fungus lives in the soil near river beds:

-Rarely, the infection occurs in the Middle East and Africa.
+Rarely, the infection occurs in the Middle East or Africa.

 Sometimes blastomycosis of the lungs causes no symptoms or causes symptoms that disappear quickly and are not recognized.

-When blastomycosis spreads, it can affect many areas of the body, but the most common sites are the following:
+When blastomycosis spreads from the lungs, it can affect many areas of the body, but the most common sites are the following:

 Skin infection begins as very small, raised bumps (papules), which may contain pus.
 Raised, warty patches then develop, surrounded by tiny, painless collections of pus (abscesses).

-Tissues over infected bones may become swollen and painful.
+Tissues over infected bones may become swollen, warm, and painful.

-In men, the coiled tube on top of testes (epididymis) may swell, causing pain, or infection of the prostate gland (prostatitis) may cause discomfort.
+In men, the coiled tube on top of a testis (epididymis) may swell, causing pain, or infection of the prostate gland (prostatitis) may cause discomfort.
 In women, genital problems are less common, but blastomycosis can cause an abscess (a pocket of pus) to form in the ovaries and fallopian tubes, an infection in the lining of the uterus, and an infection of the fallopian tubes.

 Blastomycosis, if severe, is treated with amphotericin B, given intravenously.
 If blastomycosis is mild to moderate, itraconazole is given by mouth.

-With treatment, people begin to feel better fairly quickly, but the drug must be continued for 6 to 12 months.
-Without treatment, blastomycosis slowly worsens and, rarely, leads to death.
+With treatment, people begin to feel better fairly quickly, but the medications must be continued for 6 to 12 months or sometimes longer.
+Without treatment, blastomycosis slowly worsens and, rarely, is fatal.